marcocantugea/zerohttpserver/README.md

 }
 ```

-For more details use the repository for [laravel zero](https://github.com/laravel-zero/laravel-zero) and the [AMP](https://github.com/amphp/http-server) repository
+For more details, use the repository for [laravel zero](https://github.com/laravel-zero/laravel-zero) and the [AMP http server](https://github.com/amphp/http-server) repository